TABLE SALT VS PINK SALT

 SO WHAT CAN WE DO?

-The best way to combat this, is to consume whole unprocessed foods (vegetables, fruits, legumes and whole grains) as well as natural salts which contain less sodium over regular table salt.
+The best way to combat this, is to reduce your salt intake but when you do consume salt, use a quality variety that is naturally harvested.
+Eat whole unprocessed foods (vegetables, fruits, legumes, whole grains) and less packaged goods.
 The saying to eat less from a box and more from the earth is never more true than now.

 Anne-Sophie Rayment, Nutritional Advisor.